agribeiro17/Poker_Project/README.md

 ## User Manual

-A visual guide for using the app is available here: [PokerPro User Manual](https://drive.google.com/file/d/1Er52Mq4L_OR1v7ilBQwIq48e_-T29npe/view?usp=sharing).This manual provides step-by-step instructions for playing the game.
+A visual guide for using the app is available here: [PokerPro User Manual](https://drive.google.com/file/d/1Er52Mq4L_OR1v7ilBQwIq48e_-T29npe/view?usp=sharing) or in the `pdf` folder in this repo.
+This manual provides step-by-step instructions for playing the game.